-James' exhortation about the use of our tongues seems to stop with James 3:12.
-However, the rest of the chapter provides additional wisdom on controlling our speech.
+James' exhortation about the use of the tongue seems to stop with James 3:12.
+However, the rest of the chapter provides more wisdom on controlling our speech.

 During times of unrest and confusion, it is easy to blame others for our problems.
 Yet finger-pointing is contrary to everything God teaches, as it shows a self-exalting, judgmental attitude.
 Now is the time to break this ingrained habit!

-Kindness, the fifth fruit of the Spirit in Galatians 5, goes hand-in-hand with love.
-It is an active expression of love toward God and fellow man.
-As we come out of this calloused world, we must develop kindness through the power of God's Spirit.
+Kindness goes hand-in-hand with love.
+It is an active expression of love toward God and fellow man, produced through the power of God's Spirit.